Fees and Legal Aid

 This cost however will be considerably less than the costs involved in a court process.
 The average cost for a family case is £14,561 as of 2020:

-Through our association with The Worcester Family Mediation Practice, we are able to offer legally aided family mediation in Brecon and Hereford to those that meet the criteria outlined on the goverment website.
+Through our association with The Worcester Family Mediation Practice, we are able to offer legally aided family mediation in Brecon Hay-on-Wye and Hereford to those that meet the criteria outlined on the government website.

 If you have one of these benefits you may be entitled to Legal aid: